-A new art exhibition at Lynchburg College shines a spotlight on excellent high school artists in Central Virginia.
+A new art exhibition at University of Lynchburg shines a spotlight on excellent high school artists in Central Virginia.

 The show includes 53 works of art from students at eight regional high schools.
 The art includes images of animals, people, cityscapes, landscapes, and more, in media including sculpture, oil on plexiglass, and encaustic.
 The artists will meet on February 15 for a public reception at 6 p.m. and an awards ceremony in the Lobby Gallery of the Dillard Fine Arts Center.

-“Inviting young artists to participate in an art show on the Lynchburg campus is a great way to help them make lasting connections,” said Ursula Bryant, chair of the Lynchburg College Art Department.
+“Inviting young artists to participate in an art show on the Lynchburg campus is a great way to help them make lasting connections,” said Ursula Bryant, chair of the University of Lynchburg Art Department.
 “We are honored to showcase these students’ excellent achievements in art.”

 Art professors proposed the idea and invited teachers at local high schools to nominate some of their students’ best work to be displayed on campus.
 The exhibition opened Monday and will be open until the reception and awards ceremony on February 15.